The Importance and Benefits of Conflict Management

 Most often, negative conflict arises from misunderstandings and differing personalities butting heads.

-As a manager, when you understand the various personalities on your team, you can better manage reactions and emotions either when disagreements occur or to prevent arguments from becoming toxic.
+As a manager, when you understand the various personalities on your team, you can better manage reactions and emotions when disagreements occur or prevent arguments from becoming toxic.